 - And they have 64 arseholes

-Tripadvisor rates this tour in Palawan highly with Finn Snow being honoured with some sort of award for excellence.
+Tripadvisor rates this tour in Palawan highly with BDBM being honoured with some sort of award for excellence.

-But what about safety big dream boat guy?
-To get to the hot springs, guests need to snorkel through box jellyfish infested mangroves known (according to you) to have recently taken at least one life.
-Are they informed of the risk? (hopefully not just a generic dangerous animals' clause buried in an indemnity form) Are they provided with protective clothing?
+But what about safety big dream boat guys?
+To get to the hot springs, guests need to wade and snorkel through box jellyfish infested mangroves known (according to Finn Snow) to have recently taken at least one life.
+Are they informed of the risk?
+Hopefully not just a generic dangerous animals' clause buried in an indemnity form.
+Are they provided with protective clothing?
 Is there any vinegar taken along in case of an emergency?
 Is there any evacuation plan in place if a guest is stung?
 Is anyone at BDBM responsible if something goes wrong?

-The risk to him is part of the thrill that he thinks his adoring customers and followers seek.
+The risk to him is part of the thrill that he thinks his adoring followers seek while BDBM are happy to just let it happen.
 This is the Philippines where life's an adventure, and accordingly worth less than in similar places like Australia's Great Barrier Reef or Hawaii where box jellyfish safety is serious.
 Right?

-Perhaps his demonstrably unsafe and irresponsible Filipino guide knows the answer.
+Well, perhaps his demonstrably unsafe and irresponsible BDBM guide knows the answer.
 Or, just ask the families who lost their children in the most traumatic, painful and tragic of circumstances.

-As a vlogger with over 300,000 followers and a businessman running tours that set customers back 32,000 PHP (over 550 Euro) for 4 days, you need to set the standard Finn Snow.
-Running boat tours means you'd have lifejackets and a first-aid kit on board.
-If there's any rock climbing you'd no doubt have harnesses and offer safety instructions.
-If snorkelling in a breeding area for dangerous sharks you'd let your customers know, wouldn't you?
+As a vlogger with over 300,000 followers and a business running tours that set customers back 32,000 PHP (over 550 Euro) for 4 days, you both need to set the standard.
+Running boat tours means they'd have lifejackets and a first-aid kit on board.
+If there's any rock climbing they'd no doubt have harnesses and offer safety instructions.
+If snorkelling in a breeding area for dangerous sharks they'd let their customers know, wouldn't they?

 What you're doing looks like fun and young travellers are easily seduced.
 Don't expect them to be fully aware of the risks and don't expect authorities to make them aware.
-Stop selling box jellyfish as a tourist attraction and instead protect your customers and followers.
-Take it upon yourself Finn Snow - set an example, put the dream boat and the dollars aside and be a real big man!
+Stop selling box jellyfish as a tourist attraction and instead warn your followers and customers.
+Take it upon yourselves Finn Snow and BDBM - set an example; put the dream boat, your bollocks and the dollars aside and be REAL big men!

 Finn Snow's Youtube Video: